kitsunekyo/openbim-ifc-playground/readme.md

-# openbim-components `FragmentIfcStreamConverter` monorepo example
+# @thatopen/components `Stream` monorepo example

-This example repo allows you to pick an ifc file and have it processed through the `FragmentIfcStreamConverter`.
-It will create all necessary tile files for streaming.
+This example repo allows you to pick an ifc file and have it processed for streaming.

 ## Requirements